PHS Language & Assessment Guide

 Role Ambiguity

-A systematic process for identifying underlying causes of a mental health incident to prevent recurrence.
+A systematic process for identifying the underlying organizational or systemic causes of a mental health incident, rather than focusing on individual symptoms, to prevent recurrence.

 Critical Step